drewish/textFlow/README.md

 ## Requirements

-You'll need to use MacPorts (http://www.macports.org) to install ImageMagick and jp2a:
+You'll need to use [Homebrew](http://brew.sh/) to install ImageMagick and jp2a:

-    sudo port install jp2a imagemagick +no_x11
+    brew install jp2a imagemagick

-You'll also need to use Ruby's gem to install ncurses and appscript:
+You'll also need to use Ruby's gem to install and appscript:

-    sudo gem install ncurses rb-appscript
+    gem install rb-appscript

+or

+    bundle install

 ## For more information